skills/reusable-workflows/README.md

 - **What you'll learn**: How to create and use reusable workflows, create a matrix strategy, trigger workflows, and find workflow logs.
 - **What you'll build**: An Actions workflow with a matrix strategy that calls a reusable workflow to output multiple verisions of node.
 - **Prerequisites**: In this course you will work with pull requests and YAML workflow files.
 We recommend you take the [Introduction to GitHub](https://github.com/skills/introduction-to-github) course first or be familiar with GitHub basics, and the [Hello GitHub Actions](https://github.com/skills/hello-github-actions) course for an introduction to GitHub Actions and workflow files.
-- **How long**: This course is five steps long and can be finished in less than one hour.
+- **How long**: This course  can be finished in less than one hour.
 - **Attribution**: This Skills course was inspired by a [demo video](https://www.youtube.com/watch?v=MBpyouQtY_M) created by Mickey Gousset ([@mickeygousset](https://github.com/mickeygousset)).

+In this course, you will:

+1.
+2.
+3.

-## How to start this course
+### How to start this course

 <!-- For start course, run in JavaScript:
 'https://github.com/new?' + new URLSearchParams({